arturonline/docs/Bash/Bash.md

 # Bash

-- BASH reads commands from its input.
+BASH reads commands from its input and divides each line into words that are demarcated by a whitespace character (spaces and tabs):

-- Bash divides each line into words that are demarcated by a whitespace character (spaces and tabs).
-The first word of the line is the name of the command to be executed.
-All the remaining words become arguments to that command (options, filenames, etc.).
+- The first word of the line is the name of the command to be executed.
+- All the remaining words become arguments to that command (options, filenames, etc.).

 ## Comments